oma0256/hackerbay-backend/README.md

 #### Installing

-Navigate into the project's root directory in the terminal the run `npm install` to install the project's dependencies.
+- Navigate into the project's root directory in the terminal the run `npm install` to install the project's dependencies.
+- Create a `.env` file in the project's root directory.
+Follow the example in `.env-example` to setup your `.env` file.

 #### Running the tests